OpenPPL/ppl.cv/docs/cuda_usage.md

   x64/
 ```

-If what you want to build includes not only the static library but also the executable unit test and benchmark, then run the following command in the root directory of ppl.cv.
+If what you want to build includes not only the static library but also the executable unit test and benchmark, then run the following command in the root directory of *ppl.cv*.

 `$ ./build.bat -G "Visual Studio 14 2015 Win64" -DPPLCV_USE_X86_64=ON -DPPLCV_USE_CUDA=ON -DPPLCV_BUILD_TESTS=ON -DPPLCV_BUILD_BENCHMARK=ON`